-A 3-way switch is very handy as it enables you to switch on the lights from two different parts of the home.
-Sometimes people get confused about wiring a 3-way switch because it is not as common as a traditional, one-way switches.
+A 3-way switch is very handy as it enables you to switch on a light fixture from two different parts of the home.
+Sometimes people get confused about wiring a 3-way switch because it is not as common as a traditional, one-way switch.

 But if you've installed a single pole switch, following this guide should be easy.
 This guide will teach you how to wire a 3-way switch through a step-by-step process.

 A switch that has three screw terminals for electrification connections and allows for a light fixture to be controlled by two light switches from two different locations.

 With 3-way switch wiring, there is an extra wire called the traveler because it joins two switches with each other.
 Identifying the correct wires will ensure the you follow the below steps correctly.

 1. Turn Off The Power At Circuit Panel

 Go to the electrical panel in your home and turn off the power for the particular breaker where the 3-way wall switch is placed.
 If you're electrical box isn't labeled, you may have to find the correct breaker by trial and error.